A STORY OF HOPE

 Jumping meant total commitment, complete surrender from the security of my perch.
 There was only one way down at this point, do or die.
 Will the water catch me?
 I have to jump.
 I am going to jump.
 I jumped.
 Oh water, please save me!
 After a great crash, the thrill ride was over.
 Note to self: next time, point your toes down - man my feet hurt.

 Fast-forward a few years, and I now see myself on another inescapable ledge.
 No longer am I a rebellious adolescent, but rather a young twenty-something-soon-to-be father, lying in bed next to my beautiful bride.
 I have run out of places to hide, I am on the ledge, and wondering how did I get here?
 Life has hemmed me in, and the road has seemed to run out.
 I can no longer escape my grief, sorrow and regret.
 No outer measure of success has rebuilt the broken home I grew up in.
 No substance can drown the memories of an abusive stepfather.
-I cannot get high enough to compensate for how low grief has keep me after my father’s suicide.
+I cannot get high enough to compensate for how low grief has kept me after my father’s suicide.
 What am I going to do?

 Through my dark emotional struggle, I heard the gentle voice of the Lord Jesus.
 “Jump,” He seemed to say.
 It was not an audible voice rather a very deep impressive thought.